s175573/GIANA/README.md

 # GIANA: Geometry Isometry based TCR AligNment Algorithm

 GIANA is for fast alignment of up to 10<sup>7</sup> TCR hypervariable CDR3 sequences.
+GIANA applies a mathematical framework to perform isometric encoding of amino acid sequences.
+This encoding process is describted in the ipynb file.

 GIANA is developed and maintained by [Li lab at UT Southwestern Medical Center](https://lilab-utsw.org).
 Please direct your questions regarding GIANA to Bo Li: bo.li@utsouthwestern.edu.